Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Methodology

-Given the cut result from the previous frame (highlighted in pink), our algorithm first identifies the subtrees to which each Gaussian in the cut belongs. \Fig{fig:reuse_based} highlights these subtrees in red.
-Then, our algorithm only traverses those identified subtrees instead of all subtrees.
+The overall algorithm is also described in \Alg{algo:subtree}.
+Given the cut result, $ \sR_{prev} $, from the previous frame (highlighted in pink in \Fig{fig:temporal_aware_search}), our algorithm first identifies the subtrees, $ \sS_{prev} $, to which each Gaussian in the cut belongs.
+Then, our algorithm only traverses those identified subtrees instead of all subtrees in a GPU streaming fashion.
 In GPU implementation, each subtree is assigned to a separate GPU warp for local subtree traversal.
-The subtree partitioning is performed offline and guarantees that each subtree is approximately equal in size, ensuring balanced workload distribution across GPU warps.
-If searching the local subtree cannot obtain the complete ``cut'' result, i.e., no clean cut for this substree, we then search its corresponding top-tree or subtrees to complete the cut finding.
-Note that, the results from our temporal-aware LoD search are bit-accurate compared to those of the original full-tree traversal.
+Because each subtree is approximately equal in size, it ensures a balanced workload distribution across GPU warps.
+If searching the local subtree cannot obtain the complete ``cut'' result, i.e., no clean cut for this subtree (signaled by $ F_{signal} $), we then search its corresponding parent subtree or child subtrees to complete the cut finding.
+This way, we ensure that the results from our temporal-aware LoD search are bit-accurate.